mikedclarke/kairn/README.md

 Your notes and your terminals in one calm, native window.

-Kairn is a daily-notes and tasks app with real terminal sessions beside the page: plan the day, run the work, and capture what you learned without switching apps.
+Kairn is a daily-notes and tasks app with real terminal sessions: plan the day, run the work, and capture what you learned without switching apps.
 Everything is plain markdown files on disk, and AI agents are first-class users of those files, not a chat panel bolted on.

-Built in Rust on [GPUI](https://www.gpui.rs) (Zed's UI framework).
+Built in Rust on [GPUI](https://www.gpui.rs).
 One codebase for macOS and Linux.
 Not Electron.

 ![Kairn: daily note, tasks, and calendar beside a terminal session](docs/screenshot.png)